 You may come to see us as a private patient in Twyford.
 Appointments in Twyford are available Monday , Tuesday, Wednesday and Thursday.
-All nursing treatments are carried out at the Twyford clinic but treatment programmes are not available to children.
+All nursing treatments are carried out at the Twyford clinic.
+Treatment programmes are not available to children.

-All our consultations with the medical practitioners are made via our reception (tel: 01962 718000) on an appointment basis.
-Each consultation with the doctor takes place individually in a private room.
+All our consultations with the medical practitioners are made via our reception (Tel: 01962 718000) on an appointment basis.
+Each consultation with the Doctor takes place individually in a private consulting room.
 Please feel free to be accompanied by a relative or friend.
-Our waiting areas provide complimentary drinks and newspapers.
+Our waiting areas provide complimentary drinks and reading materials.

-Charges are per item of service.
-Time is allowed for that service and the actual time taken may be a little longer or a little shorter than the time allocated, depending on individual circumstances.
-All patients are required to pay after each appointment, and for dispensed items ordered between treatments, to pay in advance.
-We accept cash, cheques and payment cards.
+Charges are per item of service and time is allowed for that service however, the actual time taken may be longer or shorter than the time allocated, depending on individual circumstances.
+All patients are required to pay for each appointment and for dispensed items ordered between treatments.
+We accept credit/debit card or bank transfer payments.
 Please notify reception staff (who will offer appropriate advice) if you have any mobility problems offer appropriate advice as some parts of the Clinic have more restricted access.
-We reserve the right to charge in the case of non attendance.

 Your First Consultation